When Does a Tooth Need to be Extracted?

 Only your dentist can advise you on the best course of action related to tooth extraction.
-Except in emergency cases, extraction should be the result of thorough examination and a comprehensive evaluation of your oral health.
+Extraction should be the result of thorough examination and a comprehensive evaluation of your oral health.

 For more complicated cases or if the extraction requires general anesthesia, Briglia Dental can refer you to a skilled oral surgeon.
 For a broken, impacted or severely damaged tooth, as well as for wisdom teeth, we usually recommend the extraction be done by an oral surgeon.

 There are several reasons your dentist may recommend tooth extraction: